List of United States representatives from Georgia

 The following is an alphabetical list of United States representatives from the state of Georgia.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Georgia.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see Georgia's congressional delegations.
 The list of names should be complete, but other data may be incomplete.

 Current representatives

-Current as of January 3, 2025.
+Current as of August 25, 2026.